Sample Property Intelligence Snapshot

 Service history is missing.
 If dryer vent cleaning has not been documented, create a low cost maintenance project and store the invoice, vendor, and date after completion.

-FolioProjects can flag programs to investigate.
+FolioProjects can flag programs and ownership opportunities to investigate.
 Eligibility, amounts, deadlines, contractor requirements, and pre approval rules must be confirmed before relying on any program.

 Window and door rebates